aravgoyal/message-board/README.md

 ## Overview

-This is a basic Flask web application for a message board.
-Users can post messages and view messages in descending order based on the timestamp.
+This is a basic message board web application that utilizes Python, HTML, and the Flask framework.
+Users can post and view anonymous, time-stamped messages from other users in descending order.

 ## Components and Interactions